 The area that is now Canada has been continuously inhabited by indigenous peoples for thousands of years.
 From the sixteenth century onwards British and French expeditions explored settled there.
 In 1763 France was eventually forced to cede nearly all of its colonies in North America to Great Britain.
 Though it left the legacy of its language and Canada remans an officially bilingual country.
 Canada, the nation, formally came into being in 1867, as a federal dominion of four provinces.

 The name Canada, derives from Jaques Cartier, a French explorer.
 The locals, invited his team to their ‘kanata’ or village, which Cartier mistakenly thought was the the name of the country.
 Over time Canada has become increasingly autonomous, and increasingly wealthy.
-It runs its own parliamentary democracy, though the Queen remains the nominal Head of State.
+It runs its own parliamentary democracy, though the British monarch remains the nominal Head of State.
 This is one of the world's most ethnically diverse and multicultural nations and one of the most educated countries.
 Over half its residents have college degrees.

 Vancouver grew, and made its money through its natural harbour.
 It became a hugely important trading link.
 But the city traces its origins to the site of a makeshift tavern on the edge of a mill.
 The owner was known as Gassy Jack so the area was called Gastown.
 The original site is marked by the Gastown steam clock, which still steams away.
 The city was renamed Vancouver in 1886, through a deal with the Canadian Pacific Railway (CPR).
 (He was a British. naval explorer).Vancouver gave rise to Greenpeace in 1969 and is home to the TED conferences.
 Its been awarded the twin accolades of best place in the world to live and one of the most expensive.